Contact information

 Senior researcher in Health Economics

 I joined the Nuffield Department of Primary Care Health Sciences in March 2020.
-I previously worked as an intern at the WHO’s European Office and as an e-consultant at the World Bank.
-More recently, I worked at the Warwick Clinical Trials Unit at the University of Warwick where I developed experience in health economic evaluations conducted alongside randomised controlled trials and decision models, and methodological research around social deprivation, social equity and health policy evaluation using econometrics.
-I hold a PhD in health economics from UCL.
+I developed experience in health economic evaluations conducted alongside randomised controlled trials and decision models, and methodological research around infant care, preterm birth, and parenting.
 Currently, I hold Leverhulme Trust research project grants for 2-year programme as a principal investigator - Identifying the causes of the causes for preterm birth.
-I am a health economics lead for the prediction of preterm labour (PROPER) project in collaboration with Imperial College London.
-I am an editorial board member of PLOS One and BMC Health services research.
+I am the Health Economics Lead for the Prediction of Preterm Labour (PROPER) project, in collaboration with Imperial College London.
+I was an editorial board member of PLOS One and BMC Health services research.
+I serve on a regional committee for NIHR RfPB.
+I would like to hear from MSc students and potential Dphil/PhD candidates interested in health economics around infant and child health.

 Research interests include: